erndmrl/gitlabtest/README.md

 ## Executing the Tests

 ### From Your Local via IDE
 You can use the plugins that IDEs provide to run Cucumber feature files and scenarios via mouse click.
-To pass command line parameters in this case, you should edit the configurations and add parameters to VM options for this run from your IDE.
+To pass command line parameters in this case, you should edit the configurations and add parameters to VM options for that test run, from your IDE.
 The required configuration parameters are:

 - **Main Class**: io.cucumber.core.cli.Main
 - **Glue**: stepdefs testprojectcore.stepdefs
-- **Program arguments**:  --plugin org.jetbrains.plugins.cucumber.java.run.CucumberJvm5SMFormatter
+- **Program arguments**: `IntelliJ Idea only`  --plugin org.jetbrains.plugins.cucumber.java.run.CucumberJvm5SMFormatter

 When Cucumber tags isn't declared explicitly, only the tests annotated with the tag inside @CucumberOptions in src/test/java/testprojectcore/runners/RunCucumberTest.java will be run
 ### From Anywhere Else